Tuesday, 3 January 2017

 058. Stupa Of Mankiala

-First time I saw the Stupa of Mankiala in 1989 or 1990, while travelling on GT.
-Its huge round distinct round shape is quite visible from GT road, less then two kilometers away.
-Subsequently I saw it many times, but could not find any information about it.
-Though I was sure it is was not a natural feature.
-It took me nearly two decades to find out that that curious looking hill was a Budhhist Stupa.
+The first time I saw the stupa of Mankiala was in 1989 or 1990, while travelling on the GT Road.
+Its huge, distinct round shape is quite visible from the road, less than two kilometers away.
+Subsequently, I saw it many times but could not find any information about it—though I was sure it was not a natural feature.
+It took me nearly two decades to discover that the curious-looking hill was actually a Buddhist stupa.
 It is located at 33°26'53.12"N, 73°14'36.59"E.

-A stupa is a round shaped hemispherical structure, built by Budhhist for religious purpose.
-They use it for the burial of holy relics and also the ashes of monks.
-Ashes of Budhha were buried in eight different stupas.
-Ashoka embraced Budhhism in around 260 BC and gradually it became popular across India.
-During this period Budhhists constructed a large number of Stupas, in various sizes.
-Some of them can be found in northern Pakistan, in the region which was home to Gandhara Civilization.
+A stupa is a round, hemispherical structure built by Buddhists for religious purposes.
+They are used for the burial of holy relics and the ashes of monks.
+The ashes of the Buddha were buried in eight different stupas.
+Emperor Ashoka embraced Buddhism around 260 BC, and gradually it became popular across India.
+During this period, Buddhists constructed a large number of stupas in various sizes.
+Some of them can still be found in northern Pakistan, in the region that was once home to the Gandhara Civilization.

 Stupa of Mankiala: Encroached upon on all sides.
 (14.12.2016.)